-The amounts of the fees to be paid under this Act shall be laid down in separate provisions.
+Section 73 (13.11.1992/1034) The amounts of the fees to be paid under this Act shall be laid down in separate provisions.
 In that connection it may be decreed that one or more of the initial fee years shall be exempt from renewal fees.

-More specific provisions concerning patent applications, announcements in respect of patent matters, printing of the application documents, opposition proceedings, the Patent Register and the Patent Authority shall be decreed by the Government.
-(21.3.1997/243)
+Section 74 Further provisions concerning patent applications, announcements in respect of patent matters, printing of the application documents, opposition proceedings, limitation procedures before the Patent Authority, termination procedures, the Patent Register and its maintenance, and the Patent Authority shall be decreed by the Government.
+(18.11.2005/896)

 The Government may decree that the Patent Authority be entitled to divulge, at the request of the authorities of another country, details of the processing of patent applications in this country and that the authorities of another country or an international institution may, at the request of the Patent Authority, undertake the examination of patent applications.
+(18.11.2005/896)

 The Government may also decree that an applicant seeking a patent in respect of an invention for which an application has been filed in another country or with an international organization shall disclose information given to him by the authorities of such other country or by the international organization regarding the examination of his invention as to patentability.
 No such disclosure shall be required, however, for an application under Chapter 3 if it has been the subject of an international preliminary examination and the report on the patentability of the invention has been received by the Patent Authority.
-(6.6.1980/407)2
+(18.11.2005/896)